 This ICSID arbitration cost calculator automatically estimates the total cost of an ICSID arbitration, from the registration of a Request for Arbitration until a Final Award is rendered.
 While this cost calculator is based on historical data, the minimum realistic cost to resolve an ICSID arbitration in 2021 is likely USD 1 million.

 The ICSID Schedule of Fees sets forth the cost of ICSID administrative costs and the fees of arbitrators.
-Under the ICSID Schedule of Fees effective since 1 July 2017, a fee for lodging ICSID requests of USD 25,000 must be paid at registration, as well as an administrative charge of USD 42,000 per year of ICSID proceedings.
-In addition to being reimbursed for direct expenses, ICSID arbitrators are paid USD 3,000 per day of meetings or work performed in connection with the proceedings.
+Under the ICSID Schedule of Fees effective 1 January 2021, a USD 25,000 fee for lodging a request for arbitration must be paid when filing, and an administrative charge of USD 42,000 will also be levied by the ICSID upon registration of a request for arbitration, as well as annually afterwards.
+ICSID arbitrators are paid USD 3,000 per day of meetings or work performed in connection with the proceedings.

-**The following assumptions are used for this ICSID arbitration cost calculator:
+The following assumptions are used in this ICSID arbitration cost calculator:

 - Average ICSID Arbitral Tribunal Costs and the duration of ICSID arbitration is based on a 2016 study of ICSID awards.